ThomasKundera/fedb/projects/belwind_picture/README.md

 The pixels are likley squares, but some dead border likley exists on the sensor, we'll take $$px=4.8μm$$ as a good approximation.

+### Pixel size of objects with convertion to actual size